diegotyner/Real-Finder/README.md

 # Real-Finder

 A personal utility for quickly indexing and searching the Jazz Real Book.
-Currently only the sixth edition is indexed, more to come soon.
+Currently the fifth and sixth editions are indexed, more to come soon.

-- The fifth edition is indexed, will refactor website to accomodate soon

 - Check out a minimal deployment [here](https://real-finder.vercel.app/)